Posted on 6th September, 2017 by Nick Bowyer

 By packing a powerful emotional punch, the film elicits a strong response that can be used as a springboard to stimulate further conversation and reflection.

-Anglo American will follow screenings of the film with facilitated discussion activities that will enable them to capitalise on this emotional impact.
+Anglo American will follow screenings of the film with facilitated discussion activities that will enable them to capitalize on this emotional impact.
 Activities will be differentiated for the needs of different learner groups, with emphasis weighted towards the points which align most closely to the requirements of the group at hand.

 As the film begins to roll out to its first audiences, it has been received with high praise, both inside the company and in the broader mining community.